Best Health Insurance Options for Military Members, Veterans, and Families in 2026

 Steps to Enroll or Change Plans

-You can then enroll online or by phone using the Tricare Web site during Open Season.
+You can then enroll online or by phone using the TRICARE website during Open Season.
 If you miss Open Season but have a Qualifying Life Event, you can request special enrollment by phone.

-Health Insurance for Veterans
+Best Health Insurance Options for Veterans

-Tricare is essentially an employee-based health insurance plan for employees of the U.S. armed services.
+TRICARE is essentially an employee-based health insurance plan for employees of the U.S. armed services.

-As with any work benefit, Tricare won’t be available when you leave the military unless:
+As with any work benefit, TRICARE won’t be available when you leave the military unless:

-1. You’re Retiring: Active duty retirees can usually continue using a Tricare plan as long as they live in an area the plan serves.
+1. You’re Retiring: Active duty retirees can usually continue using a TRICARE plan as long as they live in an area the plan serves.
 Retirees can also access care through the VA.

-2. You’re Injured: Veterans with service-related injuries (or illnesses) can usually stay on a Tricare plan to help provide continuity in their ongoing care.
+2. You’re Injured: Veterans with service-related injuries (or illnesses) can usually stay on a TRICARE plan to help provide continuity in their ongoing care.

 Others leaving the military will transition to the Department of Veterans Affairs (VA) for medical coverage.
+You should start the process of transitioning to another health care program or veteran’s health insurance before leaving the military.
+You can start by contacting your TRICARE plan coordinator.

 Overview of VA Health Care